ComputerElite/blog/_posts/2024-01-05-downgrading.md

 ---
 layout: post
 title: Why can't I downgrade with OculusDB
-tags: OculusDB, Oculus, Login, QAVS, OculusDowngrader
+tags: OculusDB Oculus Login QAVS OculusDowngrader
 ---

 # Index
-- Why can't I downgrade on OculusDB?
++ Why can't I downgrade on OculusDB?
-    - Info on accounts
+    * Info on accounts
-    - What this means
+    * What this means
-- How can I currently downgrade?
+* How can I currently downgrade?
-    - Quest
+    * Quest
-    - Rift
+    * Rift
-    - OculusDB (not recommended)
+    * OculusDB (not recommended)

 # Why can't I downgrade?
 So, why can't you downgrade games on OculusDB right now?